robot-perception-group/concurrent_composition/README.md

 # Run experiments
+The experiments are stored in the sweep folder
-- hyperparameter tuning and ablation study
+- For example, hyperparameter tuning for dacgpi
 ```console
 wandb sweep rl/rl_torch/sweep/sweep_dacgpi_pm3_augment.yml
 ```
-add an argument, --count 100, when activating the wandb agent
+add an argument, "--count 100", when activating the wandb agent